MicrosoftDocs/fabric-docs/docs/real-time-analytics/data-connectors/data-connectors.md

 ---
 # Data integrations overview

-Data ingestion is the process used to load data from one or more sources into Azure Data Explorer.
+Data ingestion is the process used to load data from one or more sources into a Real-Time Analytics KQL database in Microsoft Fabric.
 Once ingested, the data becomes available for [query](/azure/data-explorer/kusto/query/index?context=/fabric/context/context-rta&pivots=fabric).
-Azure Data Explorer provides several connectors for data ingestion.
+Real-Time Analytics provides several connectors for data ingestion.

 The following tables summarizes the available data connectors, tools, and integrations.